The music box operad: Random generation of musical phrases from patterns: Generation and random generation

 The intuition that justifies the introduction of these colored versions of multi-patterns and of the $D$-music box operad is that colors restrict the right to perform the composition of two given multi-patterns.
-In this way, one can for instance forbid some intervals in the musical phrases specified by the multi-patterns of a suboperad of $\BudOperadMP^D_{m, \SetColors}$ generated by a given set of $\SetColors$-colored multi-patterns.
-Moreover, given a set $\GeneratingSet$ of $\SetColors$-colored multi-patterns, the elements of the suboperad ${\BudOperadMP^D_{m, \SetColors}}^\GeneratingSet$ of $\BudOperadMP^D_{m, \SetColors}$ generated by $\GeneratingSet$ are obtained by composing elements of $\GeneratingSet$.
-Therefore, in some sense, these elements inherit from properties of the patterns of~$\GeneratingSet$. \medbreak
+In this way, on a small scale, one can for instance forbid some intervals in the musical phrases specified by the multi-patterns of a suboperad of $\BudOperadMP^D_{m, \SetColors}$ generated by a given set of $\SetColors$-colored multi-patterns.
+On a larger scale, the colors allow us to build complex phrases by imposing some specific parts (for instance, a color might be used for the beginning of a piece, another for the middle, and a third one for the end).

-The next sections use these ideas to propose random generation algorithms outputting new multi-patterns from existing ones in a controlled way. \medbreak
+Besides, given a set $\GeneratingSet$ of $\SetColors$-colored multi-patterns, the elements of the suboperad of $\BudOperadMP^D_{m, \SetColors}$ generated by $\GeneratingSet$ are obtained by composing elements of $\GeneratingSet$.
+Therefore, in some sense, these elements inherit from properties of the multi-patterns of~$\GeneratingSet$.
+The next section uses these ideas to propose random generation algorithms outputting new multi-patterns from existing ones in a controlled way.